KinsonDigital/Infrastructure/cicd/templates/prev-dotnet-action-pr-release-template.md

 - [ ] All issues in the assigned milestone are closed and all issue tasks are complete.
 - [ ] Add _**`🚀Preview Release`**_ label to this pull request.
 - [ ] The pull request is assigned to a project.
-- [ ] All unit tests have been executed locally and have passed. _(Check out the appropriate release branch before running tests).
+- [ ] All unit tests have been executed locally and have passed. _(Check out the appropriate release branch before running tests)_.
-- [ ] The version in csharp project file updated.
+- [ ] The version in the csharp project file updated.
 - [ ] Release notes created.
 - [ ] Release to **_preview_** completed. _(The release is performed by running the `🚀Release` workflow)_.